moven0831/github-contribution-hack/README.md

     ```bash
     docker-compose down
     ```
-    This stops and removes the containers and the network created by Compose.
+    If you ran in detached mode (`-d`), this command is necessary to stop the containers.
+It stops and removes the containers and the network created by Compose.

 ### Development with Docker